-The neighborhood fabric is predominantly owner occupied, single-family homes, with the exception of the previously mentioned two-family units along Harlem Road.
-As noted above, there are no parks in the focal area with the exception of the Harlem Road Community Center, Saratoga Park and recreation fields associated with the Amherst Middle and High schools located nearby.
+All commercial and mixed-use centers in this focal area have been identified as traditional form as discussed in Section 3.3.2 and shown on Map Figure 6-A. (Amended 9-3-19; BCPA-2017-01A) The neighborhood fabric is predominantly owner occupied, single-family homes, with the exception of the previously mentioned two-family units along Harlem Road.
+Fetto Park, a 2.8 acre "pocket park" was recently developed just north of the Park School.
+In addition to Fetto Park, the Harlem Road Community Center, Saratoga Park and recreation fields associated with the Amherst Middle and High schools located nearby.
+(Amended 09-08-15; BCPA-2014-01)